 Kelston Roundhill is a beautiful hillside walk with spectacular views over Bath and Bristol.
 On a clear day, you might be able to see the Severn bridges, across to Wales, the Wiltshire Downs and the Mendip Hills.
 You may already know the distinctive shape of Kelston Roundhill, without even knowing it!

 Kelston Roundhill is accessible from a number of walking routes, as it lies between Saltford, Lansdown and Weston.
-There is livestock in some fields, so please make sure your dog is on a lead for these areas.
+There are livestock in some fields, so please make sure your dog is on a lead for these areas.
+There are now signs that ask dogs to be kept on a lead as sadly some sheep have been killed in the area, so please abide by these rules.

 The easiest way Kelston Roundhill by car: From Bristol direction, drive past The Crown Inn and turn into a lane signposted ‘No Through Road’.
 The lane soon widens out, and there is ample on-road parking.